Stop pouring out your pickle juice! Use it to tenderize steak instead.

-Add in Worcestershire and pickle juice, cover and put in fridge for 1-2 hours.
+- Add in Worcestershire and pickle juice, cover and put in fridge for 1-2 hours.
 See note 1 for more.

-Cook on a searing hot grill for just a few minutes either side until the internal temperature reaches 140f.
-If you're using a charcoal grill, make sure the coals are white hot and bunched closely together under the cook surface.
+- Cook on a searing hot grill for just a few minutes either side until the internal temperature reaches 137f.
+If you’re using a charcoal grill, make sure the coals are white hot and bunched closely together under the cook surface.

 - Remove from heat, cover with foil and allow meat to rest 5-10 minutes before slicing.
 Cut against the grain into 1/2″ slices and enjoy!